Michael Oakeshott: Second World War

 Oakeshott joined the British Army in 1940, before being conscripted under the National Service Act.
 He volunteered for the virtually suicidal Special Operations Executive (SOE), where the average life expectancy was about six weeks, and was interviewed by Hugh Trevor-Roper, who felt that he was "too unmistakably English" to conduct covert operations on the Continent.

 Oakeshott saw active service in Europe with the battlefield intelligence unit Phantom, a semi-freelance quasi-Signals organisation which also had connections with the Special Air Service (SAS).
 Though always at the front, the unit was seldom directly involved in any actual fighting.
 Oakeshott's military competence did not go unnoticed, and he ended the war as Adjutant of Phantom's 'B' Squadron and an acting major.

 Postwar

 In 1945, Oakeshott was demobilised and returned to the University of Cambridge.
 In 1949, he left Cambridge for Nuffield College, Oxford, but after only two years, in 1951, he was appointed Professor of Political Science at the London School of Economics (LSE), succeeding the leftist Harold Laski, an appointment noted by the popular press.
 Oakeshott was deeply unsympathetic to the student activism at LSE during the late 1960s, and highly critical of what he saw as the authorities' insufficiently robust response.
 He retired from the LSE in 1969, but continued teaching and conducting seminars until 1980.

-In his retirement, he retreated to live quietly in a country cottage in Langton Matravers in Dorset with his third wife.
-He was twice divorced and had numerous affairs, many of them with wives of his students, colleagues and friends, and even with his son Simon's girlfriend.
-He also had a son out of wedlock, whom he abandoned together with the mother when the child was two, and whom he did not meet again for nearly twenty years.
-Oakeshott's most famous lover was Iris Murdoch.

 Oakeshott lived long enough to experience increasing recognition, although he has become much more widely written about since his death.
 Oakeshott declined an offer to be made a Companion of Honour, for which he was proposed by Margaret Thatcher.